Neutrino masses, $\delta_\mathrm{PMNS}$, and $m_{\beta\beta}$ in SO(10): Numerical analysis and results

-In the left panel of this figure, the lepton asymmetry is shown as a function of the inflaton mass for the best-fit solution.
-As seen from Eq.~\eqref{eq:etaB}, the lepton asymmetry is determined by the inflaton mass, the right-handed neutrino mass $M_1$, and the CP-asymmetry parameter $\epsilon_1$ Eq.~\eqref{eq:epsilon}.
-Since our model contains only a limited number of free parameters, $\epsilon_1$---which is fixed by the fermion mass fit---cannot be made arbitrarily large.
-As a result, its magnitude (with the correct sign) is essentially determined by minimality and is of order $\mathcal{O}(10^{-7})$.
 Given this value of $\epsilon_1$ and the predicted mass $M_1 \approx 10^9\,\mathrm{GeV}$, achieving a successful baryon asymmetry consistent with observations constrains the inflaton mass to be $m_\chi \sim 7 \times 10^{9}\,\mathrm{GeV} \approx 4 M_1$.
 In short, reproducing the correct magnitude and sign of the baryon asymmetry leads to a prediction for the inflaton mass, implying that higher inflaton masses are disfavored in this framework.
 The yellow horizontal band in Fig.~\ref{fig:mchi} represents a 10\% variation of the asymmetry around its central value, while the gray vertical band indicates the region where inflaton decay into $N_1$ is kinematically forbidden.
 Moreover, the best-fit value of the inflaton mass is indicated by the vertical blue dashed line.
 Subsequently, the reheating temperature $T_\mathrm{RH}$, which depends on $M_1$ and $m_\chi$ as given in Eq.~\eqref{eq:RH}, is also predicted.
 The resulting prediction for the reheating temperature is shown in the right panel of Fig.~\ref{fig:mchi}.

 Although Table~\ref{tab:fit} presents the best-fit predictions for some of the physical quantities, a more comprehensive exploration of the parameter space requires investigating the likelihood distributions of all observables in this theory.
 To this end, once the best-fit solution is obtained, we perform a dedicated Markov Chain Monte Carlo (MCMC) analysis starting from this solution to explore the surrounding parameter space.
 The results of this MCMC analysis are presented in Figs.~\ref{fig:001}-\ref{fig:006}.